Mobile app ratings are all about reaching the stars, quite literally.

 Product feedback

-Collect product insights directly from your users to help you prioritize the roadmap and catch any flaws in the usability of your features.
+Collect product insights directly from your users to help you in product research to prioritize the roadmap and catch any flaws in the usability of your features.

 User experience